dingxiong/dingxiong.github.io/_posts/2024-01-12-llvm-introduction.md

 ---

 First, Clang is both the frontend of C like language, and it is also a compiler driver.
-As a frontend, Clang has a hand-written recursive decent parser, and it is quite complicated.
+As a frontend, Clang has a handwritten recursive decent parser, and it is quite complicated.
 Quote from Walter Bright [here](https://www.reddit.com/r/cpp/comments/h0iok/the_hard_part_about_writing_a_c_parser/)